 In international and Western contexts, the order is sometimes reversed to given name followed by family name.
 Family names are often written in ALL CAPS in business correspondence to disambiguate the order.

 Common honorifics include Lok (Mr.), Lok Srei (Mrs./Madam), Bong (older sibling/peer), Pou (uncle), and Ming (aunt).
 Professional and academic titles such as Lok Bandit / បណ្ឌិត (Doctor), Lok Kru / Neak Kru (Teacher), and Samdech (a high honorific reserved for senior officials and clergy) are also used.
+Post-nominal letters (MD, PhD, etc.) are not commonly used.

 Traditionally, Cambodian women keep their birth family name after marriage.
 Children customarily take the father’s family name, though this is custom rather than codified law.